-You can't have two unique units with the same name (such as "Luke Skywalker") in play.
-But you may complete a second unique unit or Equipment with the same name that you control, or gain control of your opponent's unique unit stack of the same name, then do one of the following:
+You can't have more than one unique unit with the same name (such as "Luke Skywalker") in play.
+But you may complete a second unique unit or Equipment with the same name that you control, or gain control of your opponent's unique unit stack of the same name, then follow one of the options below.
+The second or duplicate unique unit or Equipment is not considered in play or deployed until you do one of the following: